grupotranservicaproyectos-debug/grupotranservica/replit.md

 # TRANSERVICA Website

 ## Overview
-This project is the official corporate website for TRANSERVICA, C.A., a Venezuelan heavy cargo transportation company.
-It highlights their 40 years of experience with exceptional loads up to 1,100 tons using specialized equipment.
+The TRANSERVICA corporate website showcases the Venezuelan heavy cargo transportation company's 40 years of experience, specializing in loads up to 1,100 tons.
 The site features corporate videos, project galleries, contact forms, and a comprehensive bilingual blog.
-It's built as a React SPA with an Express.js backend, prioritizing high performance (sub-2-second load times, PageSpeed 90+), SEO (targeting "transporte cargas excepcionales Venezuela"), and a sophisticated bilingual system (Spanish-English) with dynamic meta tags and hreflang support.
-The project aims for a #1 Google ranking in Venezuela for relevant keywords and integrates Google Analytics 4.
+Built with React and Express.js, it prioritizes high performance (sub-2-second load times, PageSpeed 90+), robust SEO (targeting "transporte cargas excepcionales Venezuela" for #1 Google ranking), and a sophisticated Spanish-English bilingual system with dynamic meta tags and hreflang support.
+It integrates Google Analytics 4 to track performance and user engagement.

 ## User Preferences
 Preferred communication style: Simple, everyday language.